janderrv/crud-nestjs-pg/README.md

 ## Description

-A CRUD application using Nestjs
+A CRUD API using Nestjs, TypeORM and PostgreSQL

 ## Installation